 As you know, the WeNeedaVacation platform provides homeowners with full control of the booking process, allowing you the benefit of defining your own cancellation policies.
-Since the beginning of the pandemic, though, we have received many calls and emails from homeowners and vacationers alike asking about OUR cancellation policy.
+Nevertheless, we receive calls and emails from homeowners and vacationers alike asking about OUR cancellation policy.
 The answer is that it’s completely up to the homeowner.

 We do, however, have some thoughts for you to consider.